poshaughnessy/web-bluetooth-parrot-drone/README.md

 It's currently configured for a "Travis" (Airborne Cargo) drone, but you can switch the type of mini drone to look for - see `DRONE_BLUETOOTH_NAME_PREFIX` at the top of app.js.

+## Safety warning

+This code isn't bullet proof.
+Please observe the usual caution as well as making sure you have a backup method of disabling the drone in the event of a bug (a technique I have used is to raise something like a strong piece of card up towards the drone from underneath.
+When it detects it has been touched, the drone should shut down automatically).

 ## Then...

 * Ensure the drone is switched on and the lights are green.